Honda VFR400: Successors

 As the RC30 was eventually replaced by the RVF750R (RC45), the VFR400R NC30 evolved into the RVF400R NC35, which was produced between 1994 and 1996.
 This model featured inverted forks and an updated racing-style fairing.

 Speed restriction

 In the Japanese market, 400 cc motorcycles were once restricted by top speed, but these restrictions can be removed through various means, including the fitting of an ignition "black box".
 The VFR400R is restricted by means of an optical sensor inside the speedometer, and a black sector attached to the indicator needle shaft.
 When needle swings round to 180 km/h the sector starts to block the sensor, ignition is cut to the front two cylinders thereby reducing power such that the motorcycle can not accelerate further.

-Some models also had power restrictions, this was most commonly a restriction washer in each of the rubber sections between the carbs and cylinder inlet.
+Some models also had power restrictions, this was most commonly a restriction washer in each of the rubber sections between the carburators and cylinder inlet.